aptech/docs/docs/asdate.rst

 Purpose
 ----------------

-Specifies how GAUSS should display dates using the BSD strftime format specifiers.
-Note that this will also convert the type of the columns specified by *column* to *Date*.
+Converts columns of matrices, string arrays or dataframes to dates, with the option to specify the display format.

 Format
 ----------------
-.. function:: x_date = asDate(X, fmt, columns)
+.. function:: x_date = asDate(X [, fmt, columns])

     :param X: data.
     :type X: NxK matrix or dateframe

-    :param fmt: contains strftime date/time format characters.
+    :param fmt: Optional input, contains strftime date/time format characters.
     :type fmt: Mx1 string array

-    :param columns: The names or indices of the date columns in *X* to set format of.
+    :param columns: Optional input, the names or indices of the date columns in *X* to set format of.
     :type columns: Mx1 scalar or string

     :return x_date: contains metadata assigning the date display format specified by *fmt* to the variables in *x* specified by *columns*.